energywave/multinotify/.github/README.md

  - **HTML5**: supports multiple services, title, message, icon, tag, critical, URL, actions and attachment
   - **ATTACHMENT**:
    - You can pass a **relative or absolute link to a media file** (image, video, audio file.
 Services limitations apply) to show that in the notification
-   - You can pass an **entity_id of a camera** you have in your Home Assistant to let Multinotify send the best snapshot it can to every involved service.
+   - You can pass an **camera or image entity_id** you have in your Home Assistant to let Multinotify send the best snapshot it can to every involved service.
 For example: it will send a snapshot to iOS and, when you enlarge the notification, you'll see a live stream of the camera.
-For pushover it will automatically save a snapshot an attach.
+For pushover and HTML5 it will automatically save a snapshot and attach.
 For services that supports that it will use camera proxy.
-Don't bother about details, **just pass a camera entity_id and you'll receive a snapshot of that camera!**
+Don't bother about details, **just pass a camera or image entity_id and you'll receive a snapshot of that entity!**

 # Table of Content <!-- omit in toc -->